Kinsta Hosting Review: Is This The Best Managed WordPress Host? (2023)

 • CDN overage — $0.10 per GB.

-These fees are equal to or lower than most of the competition.
-For example, WP Engine charge $2 per thousand visits over your limit, which is double Kinsta’s fee.
-Flywheel charge an identical $1 per thousand visits.
+These fees are equal to, or lower than, most of the competition.
+For example, WP Engine charges $2 per thousand visits over your limit, which is double Kinsta’s fee.
+Flywheel charges an identical $1 per thousand visits.

 Kinsta Add-Ons

-In addition to the core plans, Kinsta offer a number of optional paid add-ons.
-These add-ons are generally pretty pricey, so they’re not very accessible to those on a budget, but, for mission-critical high-value sites, they have some useful features:
+In addition to the core plans, Kinsta offers a number of optional paid add-ons.
+These are generally pretty pricey, so they’re not very accessible to those on a budget, but, for mission-critical high-value sites, they have some useful features:

 • Redis — add support for Redis caching for $100 a month.